souvikg544/CustoPlus/README.md

 ## Usage

 Head over to https://custoplus-official.herokuapp.com/ to use Custoplus.
+Problem understanding ?
+Head over to https://youtu.be/TqWR0ppe_Cc for a detailed explanation on the usage

 ## Problem Statement
 Startups are growing in India and abroad.
 With the founders hustling to increase their customer network , meaningful data analysis will help them underdstand their target customers and give them insights on customer retention.
 But then data analysis becomes a bit tough for non technical persons ...
 Hiring a data scientist is not always feasible.
 Whats the solution ?